victoroxbr/BET3D/README.md

 ### Hypothesis and decisions

 To complete the objectives, we had to make some decision:
-* Only the facades are lifted up, not the roofs
 * The buildings height in 2D is computed from the distance between the bottom of the building and the top of its facade in the map image.
 * The map was not really holed when the building are lifted up.
 Indeed, a set of black polygons are drawn over the map in order to hide the facades.

 <div style="text-align:center">
 <img src="./images/edges_schema.png" alt="Edges schema" height="300em">